Scalable Bayesian optimization with high-dimensional outputs using randomized prior networks: Hyperparameters for Numerical Experiments

-The goal is to optimize the set of four parameters $(M,D,L,\tau)$ to achieve the true observed value by minimizing the following mean squared error of the output grid:

-The input dimension for this optimization problem is $d=4$.
-The search domain is taken as fixed in \cite{astudillo2019bayesian,maddox2021bayesian} such that $M\in[7,12]$, $D\in[0.02,0.12]$, $L\in[0.01,3]$ and $\tau\in[30.01,30.295]$.
-The initial dataset has a total of only $5$ points.
-For the RPN-BO method, the ensemble neural networks learn the vectorial output of dimension $s=12$ corresponding to the $12$ grid values of the concentration.
-Then, the objective function (\ref{equ:chemical_opt}) is evaluated based on these inferred concentration values.

-Both MLP- and DON-based RPN ensemble size is taken as $128$.
+For the Environmental Model Function example, both MLP- and DON-based RPN ensemble size is taken as $128$ \cite{Yang2022Scalable}.
 The MLP-based RPNs are built by considering fully connected neural networks with $4$ hidden layers of $64$ neurons each.
 For the DON-based RPNs, each of the branch and trunk networks is a fully connected network with $2$ hidden layers of $64$ neurons each.
 Both MLP and DON ensemble neural nets are trained for $5\times10^3$ iterations.
 This hyper-parameter setting is chosen in order to avoid overfitting as we are interested in BO problems with high-dimensional outputs and sparse training dataset.